redis/docs/content/develop/reference/protocol-spec.md

         :2039123<CR><LF>
         :9543892<CR><LF>

-The actual reply to `MGET` was just the two item array `[2039123, 9543892]`.
+The actual reply to `MGET` is just the two item array `[2039123, 9543892]`.
 The returned attributes specify the popularity, or frequency of requests, given as floating point numbers ranging from `0.0` to `1.0`, of the keys mentioned in the original command.
 Note: the actual implementation in Redis may differ.

 When a client reads a reply and encounters an attribute type, it should read the attribute, and continue reading the reply.
 The attribute reply should be accumulated separately, and the user should have a way to access such attributes.
 For instance, if we imagine a session in an higher level language, something like this could happen: